Magento did a wonderful job recording and editing the sessions. Here’s the official session video:

-Magento posted all the presentations on its conference site, but the story is half missing without speaking notes.
-As promised, you can download my full presentation to read through at your own pace: Responsive eCommerce: Design Once, Sell Everywhere.
+Half the story is missing without speaking notes.
+As promised, you can download my full presentation to read through at your own pace: Responsive eCommerce.

 Note: Within the conference program, my presentation was titled “Mobile Experiences: Design Once, Sell Everywhere”.
 Out of context I think “Responsive eCommerce” is a more accurate headline, so I’ve renamed it for antiquity.

 Judging by Twitter, it went over pretty well.

 haha LOTR meme! @Falkowski: “One does not simply support mobile”— Ashley Schroder (@aschroder) April 25, 2012

 Doing things right & getting to market quickly are usually at odds w/o strong tech leadership.
 Common pitfall in ecommerce. #magentoimagine— Al Castle (@AlCastle) April 25, 2012